binerogroup/documentation/networking/security-groups/index.rst

 (or by not adding or removing, disallow) traffic to flow through the cloud.

-One important difference from a traditional network is that security groups are also filtering traffic between instances on the same :doc:`subnet </networking/router/private-subnet/index>`.
+One important difference from a traditional network is that security groups are also filtering traffic between instances on the same :doc:`subnet </networking/subnet/index>`.

 The default settings (see below) would however allow internal access.

 A security group is (as the name implies) a *group* of rules.
-This makes it easier to setup common use-cases if you have certain access-scenarios (for instance maybe you want to add HTTP, HTTPS and port 8080 from all sources and SSH from a single IP to the majority of servers, this could then be a single group with 4 rules in it).
+This makes it easier to setup common use-cases if you have certain access-scenarios (for example maybe you want to add HTTP, HTTPS and port 8080 from all sources and SSH from a single IP to the majority of servers, this could then be a single group with 4 rules in it).